sai1406/Sales-Data-Analytics-End-to-End-Azure-Data-Engineering-Project/README.md

 2. Implement PySpark scripts for filtering, joining, and incremental loading.

 ### **Step 3: Data Visualization**
-1. Connect Power BI to the Gold layer tables in Databricks SQL Warehouse.
+1. Connect Power BI to the Gold layer tables in Databricks Catalog Tables.
 2. Build dashboards for insights and reporting.

 ---